sambit77/spring-multi-ds-config/README.md

 1. Setup your datasources using docker (Run 2 different db)
 2. Update application.yml to connect to both the databases
 3. Define your entities and repositories class in separate packages
 4. Define 2 datasource config to match the datasource to entity and repository packages

+Main branch :- Configure 2 datasources and use JPA for  dataaccess EntityManager branch:- Configure 2 datasources and use EntityManager to execute stored procedures / queries etc.